Main Stage

 How do BTrack and STrack permissions work?

-Each of the Backing Tracks (BTracks) is loaned to the Harmonica Jam by the Backing Track Author.
-The Harmonica Jam does not own any of the Backing Tracks.
+Each of the Backing Tracks (BTracks) is loaned to Harmonica Boogie by the Backing Track Author.
+Harmonica Boogie does not own any of the Backing Tracks.
 The Jam is more like the phone company connecting you guys.
 Each Backing Track has its own contract that the user of the backing track must abide by when he uses it.
 There are only three contract types: "BTrack Restricted/STrack Restricted", "BTrack Restricted/Song Unrestricted", or "BTrack Unrestricted/STrack Unrestricted".

 BTrack Restricted, STrack Restricted.